 - The practice identified patients who may be in need of extra support and directed them to relevant services.
-This included patients in the last 12 months of their lives, patients at risk of developing a long-term condition and carers. - Staff encouraged and supported patients to be involved in monitoring and managing their health. - Staff discussed changes to care or treatment with patients and their carers as necessary.
+This included patients in the last 12 months of their lives, patients at risk of developing a long-term condition and carers.
+A total of 56% of new cancer cases (among patients registered at the practice) were referred using the urgent two week wait referral pathway which was in line with CCG and national averages. - Staff encouraged and supported patients to be involved in monitoring and managing their health. - Staff discussed changes to care or treatment with patients and their carers as necessary. - The practice supported national priorities and initiatives to improve the population's health, for example, stop smoking campaigns, tackling obesity.

-- The practice supported national priorities and initiatives to improve the population's health, for example, stop smoking campaigns, tackling obesity. - Patients had access to appropriate health assessments and checks.
+• Patients had access to appropriate health assessments and checks.
 These included health checks for new patients and NHS health checks for people aged 40-74.
 Appropriate follow-ups for the outcomes of health assessments and checks were made, where abnormalities or risk factors were identified.